Assisting Limousine Accident Victims in Houston, Texas

 - Emotional distress

-- Psychological trauma (for example, post-traumatic stress disorder)
+- Psychological trauma (or example, post-traumatic stress disorder)

 Steps You Should Take Following a Limousine Accident

 Limousine accidents, like many other vehicle accidents, often occur totally out of the blue and when the passengers least expect them, leaving most passengers not able to brace themselves before the collision.
 If you were in a limousine accident, whether you believe you sustained injuries, take the following steps if possible:

 - As soon as possible after the limousine accident, seek medical attention—even if you do not believe that you suffered a severe injury, or any injury at all.
 Some injuries after limousine accidents can take several days to manifest.
 If you do not seek follow-up medical treatment at an urgent care facility or hospital emergency room, then you will lack initial proof that the accident injured you.

 - While you are still at the scene of the accident, and if you are able, take pictures of all property damage as well as pictures depicting >the accident scene.
 These pictures—even if they are just taken on a cell phone or tablet—may become important evidence in your personal injury case later on.

 - Speak to any eyewitnesses at the scene of the accident (including any other drivers who were involved in the accident) and take down their contact information.
 Again, eyewitness testimony may become important if you need to file a personal injury lawsuit or litigate your case in court.

 - Talk to the police on the scene and ask them to file a formal police report.
 In a motor vehicle accident case—especially one involving a limousine—a police report objectively documents all of the circumstances surrounding the accident, including how the accident occurred.